Myles Whittaker

 Myles – who is proud of receiving the award for the top master’s degree thesis in the School of Science and of completing a Beyond AUT Award alongside his studies – has some great advice for other students.

 “As someone who has spent their 20’s working in many different areas, my advice is to take your time exploring and trying things that interest you.
-You’ll naturally discover areas or fields that you’ll like to contribute to – but be intentional with what you do.
-You’ve got the rest of your life to work.”
+You’ll naturally discover areas or fields that you’ll like to contribute to – but be intentional with what you do; whether it's for fun, personal development or career development.”

 Make the most of your time at university, he adds.